tamagusko/ViseuAirportStudy/README.md

 <br><br>Interesting to see the range that the reference airport can have with a simple connection.

 <h1> Citation</h1>
-<br>If you used this code or part of it in your work, you can use the following reference:
+If you used this code or part of it in your work, you can use the following reference:
 <br>Tamagusko, T. (2019).
 Studies for the Viseu Airport Runway Project.
 Retrieved from https://github.com/tamagusko/ViseuAirportStudy

 <h1> References</h1>
-<br>[1] Martins, J. P. F. (2018).
+[1] Martins, J. P. F. (2018).
 Reflexão sobre a viabilidade e localização de uma infraestrutura aeroportuária na região Centro de Portugal (Universidade do Porto). https://doi.org/10.13140/RG.2.2.34944.69124
 <br>[2] OpenFlights (2019).
 Airport, airline and route data.
 Retrieved December 23, 2019, from https://openflights.org/data.html
 <br>[3] World Aero Data (2019).
 World Aeronautical Database.
 Retrieved December 28, 2019, from https://worldaerodata.com
 <br>[4] Natural Earth (2019).
 Free vector and raster map data at 1:10m, 1:50m, and 1:110m scales.
 Retrieved December 25, 2019, from http://www.naturalearthdata.com<br><br>